CSC 200 Undergraduate Problem Seminar

 Attendance is mandatory.
 Participation in critique sessions is an essential part of the experience, as is attendance at guest lectures.
 There may be 5-minute "easy" quizzes on material occuring in the previous class as a means of documenting attendance and attention.
 This could include the content of unscripted discussions.

-NOTE THAT CSC 200 IS NO LONGER REQUIRED FOR THE CS DEGREE.
+NOTE THAT CSC 200 IS NO LONGER REQUIRED FOR THE CS BA DEGREE.

 Students should not undertake this course lightly.
 It is expected to be a significant amount of work.
 Research is that way.
 It is also likely to be the first course where the professor is not providing material and answers, or detailed instructions.
 That is also how research is.
 If you are not interested in this sort of experience, don't take the course.
 If it's your bag however, it could be a bit of fun in addition to a lot of work, and you will learn a lot (not all of it technical knowledge).